 One sister was young, and she had very little knowledge of financial hygiene.
 She spent her money quickly, giving little thought to the future and her frequently negative checking account.
 Even though she was unhappy about her finances, she was unable to do anything about it.
 She had a fixed mindset; she would never be good with money.
-Why try?
+Her motto, why try?

 The older sister was different.
 She made less, but she saved most of it.
 She used library books to self-teach her way to saving and investing.
 There were mistakes, but she learned and continued to grow her net worth.

 The biggest fault of the younger girl was she avoided trying.
 She believed she would always be poor with finances like a never-ending Groundhog Day fail.

 The older sister embraced her lack of knowledge and used it to learn and grow from her mistakes.

 I know these sisters well because they are my story.
 I was the younger spender who had a fixed mindset who blossomed into a less-awkward, older saver with a growth mindset.
 As with any growth, there was plenty of acne-inducing mistakes.

 My first stop was working with what I had, a steady income.
 I had incoming wages, but I needed a way to control my finances.
 Mostly, the part where it stayed in my account.

 Like the creepy basement stuff that never sees the light of day, I started stuffing money into a savings account.